 What is TerrACE?

 Agricultural terraces and lynchets (terraces without stone walls) are both historical landscapes and hotspots of environmental fragility.
 Most complex societies used, or even relied on hillslope terracing, and ¨TERRace Archaeology and Culture in Europe,¨ or TerrACE, is the first project to systematically study the origins and environmental role of these agricultural terraces by bringing together landscape archaeology, geomorphology and palaeoecology.
+The major questions about terracing are:

 1. When and under what social & environmental conditions did the agricultural terraces develop?